In 2019 Ego Actus presented a free play reading series directed by Joan Kane.

 All readings were at Torn Page, the Rip Torn/Geraldine Page family home in Chelsea, NYC.

 Communal Table by Jenny Lyn Bader, February 11

 Minna enjoys eavesdropping, but this time is different.
 This guy is getting so many things wrong, she may just need to interrupt.
 Gary loves meeting new people, but it looks like his latest flirtation is getting sabotaged.
 Allie has come here for some peace, but she is unlikely to find any.
 It is challenging to meet new people when they’re next to other people.
 Communal Table is comedy about shared space, public conversation and whether we can all just get along.

 Forty year old Dani has woken up.
 Her life is not what she thought it would be.
-She was born at the wrong time.
-And her mother is lost in the world of dementia and can’t talk to her.
-And her co-workers thinks she’s a punk who can’t stand up for herself.
-As she navigates an absurd world of gibberish, cultish dating gurus, dementia and daunting fertility statistics, she learns that sometimes a skewed perspective gives the clearest view of all.
+She was born at the wrong time and her mother is lost in the world of dementia and can’t talk to her.
+Her co-workers thinks she’s a punk who can’t stand up for herself.
+As she navigates an absurd world of gibberish, cultish dating gurus, and daunting fertility statistics, she learns that sometimes a skewed perspective gives the clearest view of all.

 Rest, in Pieces is a serio-comedy in three acts.
 It investigates how death affects a three-person family when one of its members is removed.
 It’s an emotional chess game, which exposes how these three people react when death is brought into their daily experience.

 The Rest, in Pieces cast featured Mimi Turque*, Lenny Wolpe* and Loren Bidner* with Aaron Donahue reading the stage directions.

 Running on Glass by Cindy Cooper, June 10